kalihale/kalihale/README.md

 ## Hello, I'm Kali Hale 👋

-I'm pursuing my PhD in Computer Science at UCSB.
-I graduated from California Lutheran University in May 2022 with my bachelor's in Computer Science and a math minor.
-I'm passionate about creating code that is useful to the user, understandable by future programmers, and easily upgradable where possible.
-I'm currently working on research projects at UCSB and some file management scripts for [Fast Forward Concrete Cutting](https://github.com/FastForwardConcreteCutting).
+I'm pursuing my PhD in Computer Science at UCSB under the supervision of Professors Dahlia Malkhi and Trinabh Gupta.
+Currently, I'm working on projects related to private information retrieval.

 ## Stats